 On average, a meal takes 4-5 hours to completely leave the stomach.
 The surface of the small intestine absorbs anything that our enzymes have broken down into sufficiently small components.

 Our gut bacteria go to work and digest some of the remainder, sometimes producing waste products that we can absorb.
-The remaining indigestible plant matter 'fiber’ and other waste emerge as faeces.
+The remaining indigestible plant matter 'fibre’ and other waste emerge as faeces.

-The primary reason we need our gut bacteria is to digest the sugars, starches, and fiber found in grains, beans, and vegetables that our digestive enzymes can’t break down.
+The primary reason we need our gut bacteria is to digest the sugars, starches, and fibre found in grains, beans, and vegetables that our digestive enzymes can’t break down.